koriroys/pakyow-docs/docs/routing/_overview.md

       # ...
     end

-This name is used to look up and populate routes in your app (TODO reference).
+This name is used to look up and populate routes URIs (more here).

 #### Default Route

-For convience, a default route can be defined without providing a path.
+For convenience, a default route can be defined without providing a path.

     ruby:
     default do